quickgrid/ai-resources/papers.md

  - MLM enables representations to `fuse left and right context`.

  **Special Tokens**
  - `[CLS]` token added in front of every training example.
+Final state corresponding to this token is used as aggregate representation for classification tasks.
- - `[SEP]` special separator token.
+ - `[SEP]` special separator token for separating sentence pairs.
 It can be used for separating question and answers.

  **Input and Ouput Representations**
  - BERT input representation can unambiguously handle both single and paired sentence `(<question, answer>)` in one token sequence.
  - Here, a sentence is considered as `arbitrary span of contiguous text`, rather than liguistic sentence.
  - Sequence here is referred as `input token sequence` to BERT which can be a `single sentence or pair of sentences packed together`.
+ - `Learned positional embedding` is also added to each tokens for indicating whether it belongs to sentence A or B.

  </details>